craigbarnes/dte/mk/feature-test/README.md

 ## Synopsis

 The files in this directory are used to detect support for extended (non-standard) features in libc.
-The `*.c` files are compiled for the target platform, but are never executed.

-Successful compilation is taken to mean that a given feature is supported and the corresponding `*.h` file is then copied to `build/feature/`, where it eventually gets concatenated into `build/feature.h`.
+Each `*.c` file corresponds to a single feature to be detected and successful compilation is taken to mean the feature is supported by the target platform.

 ## Adding New Tests